mohanmca/MohanLearningGround/src/main/md/Kavin/kavin_math_anki.md

     If there are 10 more adults than boys, how many people are there inside the room?
     ```
+1. James and Kelvin had a number of marbles in the ratio 9: 2.
+Kelvin and Johnny had a number of marbles in the ratio 4: 9.
+If they had a total of 310 marbles altogether, how many more marbles did James have than Johnny?

 ## Replacement
 1. It involves replacing one object with another object to solve the question.